By Diana Simeon

 Of course, there are upsides to all this.
 Thanks to cell phones, we can reach our teenagers when we need to and, more importantly, they can reach us.

 But, experts warn that there are pitfalls too.
 Spending too much time online can mean missing out on sleep or neglecting schoolwork.
 Social media and teenagers can be a volatile mix.
-And teenagers sometimes make poor decisions with technology—such as texting while driving or sexting—that can have dire consequences.
+And teenagers sometimes make poor decisions with technology—such as texting while driving or sexting—that can have severe consequences.

 There’s no doubt that managing our teenagers’ use of technology can feel overwhelming.
 But it shouldn’t, say the experts and parents whom Your Teen interviewed for this month’s issue.

 “This is no different than anything else we have to manage for our teenagers,” stresses Dr. Georgette Constantinou, a pediatric psychologist at Akron General Hospital.
+Read on to find out how:

 The Big Picture